pehcst/blog-posts/cljsyupn4000608kzd7z0cqxs.md

 ![Imagem de Seapul Nahwan - Dribbble](https://images.prismic.io/pehcst/697cb6a6-f7fa-4c7b-a9f0-b40ef042a3d8_pokeapi.png?auto=compress,format align="center")

-Have you ever thought about creating a Pokedex? knowing all existing Pokemons?
+Have you ever thought about creating a Pokedex? knowing all existing Pokemon?
 Then it's time to explore this magnificent API that provides all the necessary information to create a huge pokedex and make Ash jealous.

 API 👉🏻 [https://pokeapi.co/](https://pokeapi.co/)